 - 1. Medications to be administered by the school nurse or a registered nurse: - a.
-All medications must be delivered to the school by the parent. - b.
+All medications must be delivered to the school by the parent(s) or legal guardian(s). - b.
 All medications must be in the original container, with the prescription information affixed. - c.
 The school nurse shall be custodian of students' medication, which will be properly secured. - d.
-Any unused medication must be picked up by the student's parent. - e.
-After reasonable efforts to have the parent retrieve the medication have failed, any unused medication that remains in the school at the end of the school year or two school weeks after the student stops taking the medication, whichever first occurs, must be destroyed or discarded by the school nurse, in accordance with proper medical controls. - 2.
-Medications to be self-administered by a student: - a.
+Any unused medication must be picked up by the student's parent(s) or legal guardian(s). - e.
+After reasonable efforts to have the parent(s) or legal guardian(s) retrieve the medication have failed, any unused medication that remains in the school at the end of the school year or two school weeks after the student stops taking the medication, whichever first occurs, must be destroyed or discarded by the school nurse, in accordance with proper medical controls.

+- 2. Medications to be self-administered by a student: - a.
 Time being of the essence in cases of asthma, other potentially life threatening illness, or a life-threatening allergic reaction, all medications to be self-administered by a student must be kept in the student's possession. - b.
-No student may possess medication for self-administration unless the proper permission has been granted by the Physician and parental permission accompanies this request. - c.
+No student may possess medication for self-administration unless the proper permission has been granted by the Principal and a record of the medication is on file in the office of the school nurse. - c.
 Students who are permitted to self-administer medications must secure their medication in such a manner that the medication will not be available to other students.
 The medication must be in a sealed container and clearly labeled with the medication name, dosage, and ordering physician.
 The medication, if ingested by someone other than the student, shall not cause severe illness or death. - d.
-Students who are permitted to self-administer medications shall only have in their possession the quantity of medication necessary for the time period of the student's school day.
+Students who are permitted to self-administer medications shall only have in their possession the quantity of medication necessary for the time period of the student's school day. - e.

-e.
 Notwithstanding any other law or regulation, a student who is permitted to self-administer medication in accordance with the provisions of N.J.S.A.
 18A:40-12.3 shall be permitted to carry an inhaler or prescribed medication for allergic reactions, including a pre-filled auto-injector mechanism, at all times, provided the student does not endanger himself or other persons through misuse.